grafana/loki/docs/sources/send-data/k6/log-generation.md

 ---
-title: Log generation
+title: Generating log data for testing
-description: Log generation with K6
+menuTitle: Log generation
+description: Using K6 to generate log data for load testing.
+aliases:
+- ../../clients/k6/log-generation/
-weight: 10
+weight: 910
 ---
-# Log generation
+# Generating log data for testing

+You can use k6 to generate log data for load testing.

 ## Using `pushParameterized`